-(a) An initial part through crack (surface flaw) with a shape (a/2c) ranging from 0.1 to 0.5 shall not fail (cause catastrophic burst) at any stress intensity factor applied during the service life ( $K < K{le}$ at all times), and
+- (a) An initial part-through crack (surface flaw) with a shape (a/2c) ranging from 0.1 to 0.5 shall not fail (cause catastrophic burst) at any stress intensity factor applied during the service life ($K < K{Ie}$ at all times), and - (b) This part-through crack shall grow through the wall of the pressure vessel liner to become a through crack with a length equal to 10 times the wall thickness, thereby leaking out the contents before catastrophic failure (burst) can occur.

-(b) This part-through crack shall grow through the wall of the pressure vessel liner to become a through crack with a length equal to ten times the wall thickness thereby leaking out the contents before catastrophic failure (burst) can occur.
+5.2.2 LBB Demonstration Testing

-LBB Demonstration Testing
+When the strain in the liner is elastic at MEOP, LBB shall be demonstrated by analysis, test, or similarity according to Subsection 4.2.9.
+When the strain in the liner exceeds the strain at which linear elastic fracture mechanics is applicable at

-When the strain in the liner is elastic at MEOP, LBB shall be demonstrated by analysis, test, or similarity according to Section 4.2.9.
-When the strain in the liner exceeds the strain at which linear elastic fracture mechanics is applicable at MEOP then the LBB failure mode shall be demonstrated by test or similarity.
+MEOP, then the LBB failure mode shall be demonstrated by test or similarity.
 LBB verification shall establish that all critical areas exhibit LBB.

-LBB Demonstration Using Coupons
+5.2.2.1 LBB Demonstration Using Coupons

-Testing shall be conducted on uniaxial coupons, which duplicate the materials (wrought materials, weld joints or heat affected zones), processes and the thickness of the COPV liner.
-The coupons shall start with a surface-crack per Section 4.2.9 and shall meet the requirements for validity of an appropriate method from a published standard of a recognized standards institute for a crack whose length equals ten times the coupon thickness.
+Testing shall be conducted on uniaxial coupons that duplicate the materials (wrought materials, weld joints, or heat affected zones), processes, and the thickness of the COPV liner.
+The coupons shall start with a surface-crack per Subsection 4.2.9 and shall meet the requirements for validity of an appropriate method from a published standard of a recognized standards institute for a crack whose length equals 10 times the coupon thickness.
 Cycle loads shall be applied to the test specimen to generate a peak strain corresponding to the strain at MEOP, as determined by analysis.
-LBB failure mode is demonstrated if the surface crack and breaks through the thickness and grows to a length that is ten times the coupon thickness without causing the coupon to fracture.
+LBB failure mode is demonstrated if the surface crack breaks through the thickness and grows to a length that is 10 times the coupon thickness without causing the coupon to fracture.

-LBB Demonstration Using a COPV
+5.2.2.2 LBB Demonstration Using a COPV

-A COPV, which is representative of the flight COPV (liner material, processing and thickness, configuration, and reinforcing composite stiffness and thickness) shall be used.
-Surface cracks shall be put into the liner only at locations and orientations which are most critical to LBB response.
+A COPV that is representative of the flight COPV (liner material, processing and thickness, configuration, and reinforcing composite stiffness and thickness) shall be used.
+Surface cracks shall be put into the liner only at locations and orientations that are most critical to LBB response.
 An inert fluid shall be used to pressurize the COPV.
 Pressure cycles shall be applied to the COPV, with the upper pressure equal to MEOP.
-LBB failure mode is demonstrated if the crack leaks the pressure from the COPV at MEOP before catastrophic failure occurs.
+The LBB failure mode is demonstrated if the crack leaks the pressure from the COPV at MEOP before catastrophic failure occurs.